oferdekel/oferdekel.github.io/index.md

 # Ofer Dekel's Publications
 <br>

+*Sparse Multi-Prototype Classification.* Vikas Garg, Lin Xiao, and Ofer Dekel.
+To appear in Proceedings of the Conference on Uncertainty in Artificial Intelligence, 2018. `Bu`

 [*Online Learning with a Hint.*](pdf/2017DekelFlHaJa.pdf) Ofer Dekel, Arthur Flajolet, Nika Haghtalab, and Patrick Jaillet.
-To appear in Advances in Neural Information Processing Systems 30, 2017. `OL`
+Advances in Neural Information Processing Systems 30, 2017. `OL`

 [*Adaptive Neural Networks for Efficient Inference.*](pdf/2017BolukbasiWaDeSa.pdf) Tolga Bolukbasi, Joseph Wang, Ofer Dekel, and Venkatesh Saligrama.
 Proceedings of the Thirty Forth International Conference on Machine Learning, 2017. `Bu`